-The controller supports one Ultra 160 SCSI channel which can support up to 15 SCSI devices (plus the controller itself).
+The controller supports two Ultra 160 SCSI channels which can support up to 30 SCSI devices, (15 per channel).

 LVD Mode

 The controller supports Ultra 160 SCSI with LVD.
 If all drives attached to a controller drive channel support Ultra 160 SCSI with LVD, then that channel will operate at a maximum of 160MB/s burst speed.
 This setup allows a maximum SCSI bus length of up to 12 meters.